-She was educated, spoke multiple languages, was well read, played an instrument and even wrote poetry herself.
+She was educated, spoke multiple languages, was well-read, played an instrument and even wrote poetry herself.
 Veronica, a woman of wit, determination and power, enjoyed the company of wealthy, powerful and famous men, including France’s King Henry III.

 She experienced wealth and power, but she was also no stranger to hardship.
-Accused of witchcraft (quite a common practice in those days by men who were threatened by women), she fought against the Inquisition and won.
-She lost her fortune and status, but was a strong advocate for women, children and the poor.
+Accused of witchcraft (quite a common practice in those days by men threatened by women), she fought against the Inquisition and won.
+She lost her fortune and status but was a strong advocate for women, children and the poor.
 I found her fascinating after watching the movie Dangerous Beauty.
 The movie also does a great job of capturing 16th century Venice.

-Veronica Franco doesn’t come up when you google “famous people from Venice” which I think is a shame.
+Veronica Franco doesn’t come up when you google “famous people from Venice,” which I think is a shame.
 That’s why I’ve included her in this blog.
 People should know about her and the life she led.

 Merchant, explorer, writer.
 Marco Polo is a familiar name, although few know he was born in Venice.
 He lived a life of adventure and exploration in a very different time.
-His Venice, over a century before Veronica’s, was on a rise to power and prosperity.
+His Venice, over a century before Veronica’s, was on the rise to power and prosperity.
 It must have been a fascinating place.

 Marco Polo spent 24 years in China before returning home.
 He came back when Venice and Genoa were at war and ended up in prison.
-There he dictated his travels to his cell mate, leaving behind a work that inspired many others.
+There he dictated his travels to his cellmate, leaving behind a work that inspired many others.
 It also provided Europeans with detailed insight into the inner workings of the many Asian cultures he visited.
 Although some have cast doubt on his account of China and other places, many of the places have been identified and proven.

 Marco Polo spent the rest of his years living in Venice.
-Just the idea of walking on the same streets as a famous explorer did centuries before, is a very cool reason to stroll around Venice.
+Just the idea of walking on the same streets as a famous explorer did centuries before is a very cool reason to stroll around Venice.

 Tips for where to stay